- Read this in:

 · You must pay all the rent that is due to the clerk of the district court when you file the Rent Escrow court case.
 If you do not owe rent, you do not have to pay any into the court.
 But until the case is done, you have to pay your rent each month to the court.
 There is a filing fee to start a Rent Escrow court case, but the court can waive (excuse) the fee if you cannot afford it.

 · You must give the clerk a copy of the inspector's report (a certified copy is best) or your copy of the letter you wrote to the landlord asking for repairs.

 · You must also give the clerk your landlord's name and address and estimate how much it will cost to make the repairs.

 · The court clerk can help you find a Rent Escrow petition, or you can use the form called Rent Escrow Affidavit on page 66.
 You will need to give the court clerk the Affidavit, the letter you sent to your landlord or the housing inspector report, and all the rent that is due.
 The clerk will schedule a hearing.

 NOTICE TO YOUR LANDLORD

-· If your estimate of the cost of repairs is greater than $7,500 (or $10,000 as of August 1, 2012, or $15,000 as of August 1, 2014), you must have someone (other than yourself) give the notice of hearing to the landlord.
+· If your estimate of the cost of repairs is greater than $15,000, you must have someone (other than yourself) give the notice of hearing to the landlord.
 If you want, the sheriff can deliver the notice.
 The clerk can tell you where to find the sheriff's office and someone there can help you.

 · The hearing will take place 10 to 14 days after you pay your rent into court.